jschmer/PyMangaReader/README.md

 ```
 but can also handle shallower hierarchies.

+### Dependencies
+[Python3] and [PyQt5]
+If you want to read rar archives you need the [UnRAR] utility

 ### Building
 Checkout the repository, launch compile_ui.py to compile Qt designer and resource files to python and run `python PyMangaReader.pyw`.

 To generate a native package with all dependencies, install [cx_Freeze] and run `python setup.py build`
-NOTE: If you happen to encounter an error launching PyMangaReader with a generated package saying that Qt can't find a platform plugin, make sure that the library `libEGL.dll` is there!
+**NOTE**: If you happen to encounter an error launching PyMangaReader with a generated package saying that Qt can't find a platform plugin, make sure that the library `libEGL.dll` is there!

 [Python3]: http://www.python.org/